The big question is: "What is Music?".

 If you succeeded in developing a complete theory of music, you would be able to use that theory to compose strong original music, which you could then sell, and use the proceeds to purchase a luxury yacht.
 Be suspicious of anyone claiming to completely understand what music is who does not own a luxury yacht.
 (And no, I do not own a luxury yacht.
-It follows that the theory revealed in my book is not complete.
-I claim only that it is plausible and that it explains more about music than anyone else's theories.)
+It follows that I do not yet have a full theory of music.
+I can only claim only my various hypotheses are plausible and that they perhaps explain more about music than anyone else's theories.)

 The human brain is an information processing system.

 An information processing system has four basic components: input, output, calculation and storage.
 Applying this framework to the analysis of music, music appears to represent the input.
 What kind of information is the output, and what does it mean?
 How is it calculated?